Now that you have decided to walk Camino de Santiago it is time to let the journey begin!

 Prepare your feet

+One of the hot topics on Camino is blisters.
 If you have any spots that you find are usually susceptible to blisters cover the area before you even take a step in your shoes.
 And again, your socks will play a big part in looking after your feet.
-While walking as soon as you feel a little rubbing or discomfort take your shoes off and put a cover on the location immediately.
+While walking as soon as you feel a little rubbing or discomfort take your shoes off, air and cool down your feet then put a cover on the location immediately.
 Once the burning starts you have waited too long!

 Don’t forget to stretch!